 American culture has been guilty of the sin of racism.
 It goes all the way back to colonial times; European settlers stole land from the Native Americans and brought African slaves to North America.
-In short, this is not a new problem, and tragically, white evangelical Christians in particular have often passed down an indifference towards issues of race and justice from generation to generation—an indifference that persists even as our country grows more divided.
+In short, this is not a new problem, and tragically, white evangelical Christians in particular have often passed down an indifference toward issues of race and justice from generation to generation — an indifference that persists even as our country grows more divided.
 Brothers and sisters, this should not be.

 Learn to do good; seek justice, correct oppression; bring justice to the fatherless, plead the widow’s cause.
-(Isaiah 1:17)
+(Isa.
+1:17)

 As you can see from these passages, the process within your family must move from education to action.
 For those committed to following the way of Jesus, these are not optional tasks.

 - Educate yourself about injustice in our nation’s history.
 All of our children should be learning about the evils of slavery and the significance of the Civil Rights Movement.
 They likely know the names Martin Luther King Jr., Harriet Tubman, and Rosa Parks.
 But as you do your own research, tell them about the figures and stories you come across that they may not necessarily read about in textbooks.
 The Equal Justice Initiative has been an incredibly helpful resource for me in this area.
 In 2019, I purchased their calendar where you can learn about a different historical event in the realm of social and racial injustice in America’s history each day. deBecoming aware of deeper history will help our kids become advocates and burden-bearers for those who have been oppressed by racism, and help them not become casualties to the ignorance that erodes into damaging indifference.